nlflint/HeadsUp/README.md

-	-There shall be an indication that the round has ended -Scorecard at the end of a round should be in portrait mode -Words that were skipped shall also be in the end scorecard (Feel free to add mroe things, this was a pretty quick list)
+	-There shall be an indication that the round has ended -Scorecard at the end of a round should be in portrait mode -Words that were skipped shall also be in the end scorecard -Scorecard at end will be a different activity
+	(Feel free to add mroe things, this was a pretty quick list)